avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 gcc intmath.o testintmath.o -o testintmath
 ```

-In general, changes to header file tend to be much more dramatic than changes to `.c` files, since header files, which serve as interfaces, tend to be included in many `.c` files.
-For that reason, great caution should be taken before modifying header files.
+In general, changes to header file tend to be much more dramatic than changes to `.c` files, since header files, which serve as interfaces, are typically included in many `.c` files.
+For this reason, great caution should be taken before modifying a header file.

 {% hint style="info" %}
 It's important to understand that fundamentally, the underlying GCC build process is the same irrespective of whether we build our program via two commands: